ReDI-School/intro-java/exercises/strings.md

 there are 8 `u`s and 23 `e`s.
 ```

+## Palindrome

+Write a Java method which checks if a word is a palindrome.

+A palindrome is a word which you can read from both sides (from left to right or from right to left)
+and you will get the same word.

+Examples are: Ebbe, Anna, Kajak or Gag.

 ## Pick one of the exercises that you have not done yet and solve it

 - Search for you method [here](https://docs.oracle.com/javase/9/docs/api/java/lang/String.html)